CAOakleyII/apollo-app/README.md

 <img src="http://apolloverlay.com/static/images/color_logo_transparent.png" width=300 />

-*An electron application, that allows you to control Spotify while you game.*
+*An electron application, that allows you to control Spotify and listen with others.*

 ## Running Dev